planetfederal/desktop-documentation/docs/source/ask_for_support.rst

 #.
 From Boundless Desktop folder, open the :program:`QGIS`.

 #.
-In QGIS menus, click :menuselection:`Plugins --> Boundless Support Tool`.
+In QGIS menus, click :menuselection:`Help --> Boundless Support Tool`.

 A new dialog will open with the full report visible, and the location of the saved copy.